cristianvasquez/Hypermedia-Agents/README.md

 A personal agent incorporates functionality during the lifetime of a user, which is translated into better adaptations.
 I call these Functionality Packages.

-## Distinct traits of an HTTP agent working in your behalf
+## Distinct traits of an HTTP-enabled personal agent

 ![](.gitbook/assets/e9d71b8c-149c-4062-8d0d-afc84920d8d1.png)